DelSolar: History

-Founded in 2004 by the alliance between the parent company, Delta Electronics, the world's largest provider of switching power supplies and brushless fans, and the Industrial Technology Research Institute (ITRI), a non-profit research institute located in Taiwan under the supervision of the Republic of China Ministry of Economic Affairs.
-DelSolar has started its initial solar cell production in 2005 and launched the first solar module series in 2009.
+DelSolar was founded in 2004 by the alliance between the parent company, Delta Electronics and the Industrial Technology Research Institute (ITRI), a non-profit research institute located in Taiwan under the supervision of the Republic of China Ministry of Economic Affairs.
+DelSolar started its initial solar cell production in 2005 and launched the first solar module series in 2009.

-The company is listed on Taiwan’s Emerging Board in 2007.
+The company was listed on Taiwan’s Emerging Board in 2007.

 The name DelSolar is a merger of “Delta” and “solar”, the name of the parent company and DelSolar’s main focused industry.

 Product history

-DelSolar has started its initial solar cell production in 2005 with the capacity of 25 megawatts and launched the first solar module series in 2009 with up to 230W power output.
+DelSolar started its initial solar cell production in 2005 with the capacity of 25 megawatts and launched the first solar module series in 2009 with up to 230W power output.
 The company had 11 production lines with total capacity of 436 megawatts by the end of 2010.
-DelSolar is executing its capacity expansion plans given the robust trend in demand.
-On 4 June 2010, DelSolar announced its ceremony for Jhunan plant, which is expected to be completed and begin its mass production in Q2, 2011.
-The estimated solar cell production capacity could reach 3 GW.
-The second manufacturing plant, which is planned as a module plant, is expected to be completed at the end of 2012.
+DelSolar executed its capacity expansion plans.
+On 4 June 2010, DelSolar announced its ceremony for Jhunan plant, that was completed and began its mass production in Q2, 2011.
+The estimated solar cell production capacity can reach 3 GW.
+The second manufacturing plant, that was planned as a module plant, was expected to be completed at the end of 2012.
 The module capacities of DelSolar are 45 and 70 megawatts in the Hsinchu and Wujiang plants, respectively.
-Wujiang plant is expected to reach the total solar module capacity at 1 GW in year 2013.
+Wujiang plant reached the total solar module capacity at 1 GW in year 2013.

 Market performance

-In 2009, the total shipment of DelSolar is 90.8 MW.
-According to the company’s 2009 financial report, total revenues was US$135 M. Approximately 60% of sales have in Europe.
-DelSolar has started their module business in US and is optimistic about US market as the company will leverage their market resources in US.
+In 2009, the total shipment of DelSolar was 90.8 MW.
+According to the company’s 2009 financial report, total revenues was US$135 M. Approximately 60% of sales were in Europe.
+DelSolar started their module business in the United States.